Alvor1991/PP2-Online-Quiz/README.md

 * The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - On the Home page, the W3C Markup Validator found errors concerning headings not being included on the hero section, the intro section and the image section.
-The hero section tags and image section tags were replaced with divs.
-The intro section h1 element was replaced with a h2 element.

-    - On the Menu page, the W3C Markup Validator found errors regarding duplicate ID values for section tags.
-I replaced these IDs with classes.
-Another error was found concerning h1 element to be used as a top-level heading only.
-I replaced this with a h2 element.
+    - W3C Markup Validator found errors found errors regarding duplicate ID values for the home button icon.
+I replaced these IDs with classes

-    - On the Contact page, the W3C Markup Validator found errors concerning the iframe - a bad value of 100% for attribute width.
-Removed html iframe styling and replaced the same values in custom CSS.

     - W3C CSS Validator found no errors or warnings on my CSS.